Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-02-21-hiring-internally-first-and-support-future-leaders.md

 #### ⚠ Caution around Diversity, Equity and Inclusion

 Hiring internally first can be a great way to ensure current employees get the opportunities they deserve.
 However, it's not a panacea for perfect progression.
 Promoting internal candidates without considering external people can be problematic.
-It can harm diversity, equity, and inclusion (DEI) efforts especially if you have existing challenges.
+It can harm diversity, equity, and inclusion (DEI) efforts, especially if you have existing challenges.
 To avoid this, you should create a diverse and inclusive work environment.
 Put in place strategies to attract and retain diverse talents.
 Consider inclusive job descriptions, unconscious bias training, and diversity-focused employee resource groups.
 Additionally, organisations should examine their hiring practices.
 Check they are not biased towards promoting certain groups over others.
 Have clear and objective criteria for promotions.
 Ongoing process assessments audit that internal opportunities do not harm DEI efforts.

 #### ❤️ Credible and Empathetic Leaders